Mandatory requirements

 3

-Computed Tomography Theory 2 covers routine computed tomography (CT) procedures and protocols along with the cross-sectional anatomy of the abdomen, chest, head, neck, pelvis, spine and extremities.
+This course covers routine computed tomography (CT) procedures and protocols along with the cross-sectional anatomy of the abdomen, chest, head, neck, pelvis, spine, and extremities.
 In addition, focus will be placed on identifying anatomical structures on various cross-sectional imaging planes.
+Learners will also cover CT imaging for interventional procedures.

 Pre-requisites: